The Best Patio Umbrellas for Any Size Outdoor Space

 There are two other features to weigh when choosing a top-notch patio umbrella.

 - The lift mechanism is what opens and closes your umbrella.
-The three common options are push-up, which requires you to use your own strength to lift and secure the canopy and is only suited to small umbrellas; pulley, which uses a wheel and rope mechanism to lift the umbrella into place; and crank, which has a small handle that cranks the umbrella canopy open and shut—the best option for large patio umbrellas.
+The three common options are push-up, which requires you to use your own strength to lift and secure the canopy; pulley, which uses a wheel and rope mechanism to lift the umbrella into place; and crank, which has a small handle that cranks the umbrella canopy open and shut—the best option for large patio umbrellas.

 - The tilting mechanism on umbrellas usually takes one of three forms: a button you push to release the umbrella so you can tilt it to the desired angle, a crank that tilts the umbrella, or a rotating collar that lets you tilt the umbrella into place.

 BEST FOR SMALL PATIOS: Abba 7.5-Foot Patio Umbrella

 Large enough to shade your bistro set or small table, the Abba 7.5-foot patio umbrella has an aluminum and steel frame that cranks open and closed, along with a push-button tilt mechanism.
 The durable polyester canopy comes in several colors.
 Reviewers appreciate that, as well as the fact that this quality umbrella comes at a reasonable price—particularly if you are replacing an older patio umbrella and already have a patio umbrella base.
 The base for this one is sold separately.
-Available on Amazon.

-BEST FOR MEDIUM-SIZED SPACES: Abba 9-Foot Market Umbrella ($59)
+BEST MID-SIZE PATIO UMBRELLA: Abba 9-Foot Market Umbrella

-The perfect size for round or rectangular tables up to 48 inches, this budget-priced, aluminum-framed, polyester-canopied market umbrella operates in a familiar way—it cranks open and closed, and has a push-button tilt mechanism.
-With an average of 4.5 stars on Amazon, pleased owners praise the Abba 9-Foot Market Umbrella’s sturdy quality, as well as the wealth of colors and patterns it’s available in several colors and patterns like this one, but you’ll have to buy the base separately.
-Available on Amazon.
+The perfect size for round or rectangular tables up to 48 inches, this budget-priced, aluminum-framed, polyester-canopied market umbrella operates in a familiar way—it cranks open and closed, and a push-button tilt mechanism makes it easy to angle the shade.
+Most of all, reviewers praise the Abba umbrella’s sturdy quality, as well as the wealth of colors and patterns it’s available in.
+Only note that you’ll have to buy the base separately if you don’t already have one.